-- 1. Pull headlight flash lever and hold until control indicator 🕫 starts flashing. - 2.
+- Pull headlight flash lever and hold until control indicator "starts flashing. - 2.
 Switch on ignition. - 3.
 An acoustic signal sounds after approx. 3 seconds.

-Control indicator € \$80.
+Control indicator "♥ \$ 81.

-Every time the ignition is switched on, a flashes for approx. 4 seconds.
+Every time the ignition is switched on, The flashes for approx. 4 seconds.

-For deactivation operate the same procedure as described above. \Im will not flash when the function is deactivated.
+For deactivation operate the same procedure as described above.
+TM will not flash when the function is deactivated.